DFS-zhenkang/DFS-zhenkang.github.io/_posts/2022-05-30-first-post.md

 Today, I created my very own website!

-I learnt how to use Git, GitHub and Microsoft Visual Studio Code, and using Jerkyll templates.
+I learnt how to use Git, GitHub and Microsoft Visual Studio Code, and using Jekyll templates.
 It was NOT EASY

 I also needed to teach others how to make their own website (and add pictures)